komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 ## Trash Cycles

-There's these ancient motorcycles and bicycles around that have a big trailer off the back, usually  laden with trashbags.
+There's these ancient motorcycles and bicycles around that have a big trailer off the back, usually  laden with trash bags.
 The rules of the road don't apply to them, and this is expected by everyone.
 They will maintain a constant speed of 12mph in all situations: approaching and then directly through a red light, through a group of pedestrians, in the second to left most lane of a 4 lane major road, etc. Don't bother beeping, just do what everyone else does and go around them.

 ## Blue Trucks